jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 n alternative to the hard-coded autoscaling algorithm of the HPA through the buffer and webhook driven autoscaling techniques.
 The webhook method provides the ability to inject custom user written logic, exposed through an HTTP API.
-This would allow a developer to create custom autoscaling, and allow a cluster administrator to apply different scaling techniques.
+This would allow a developer to create custom autoscaling and allow a cluster administrator to apply different scaling techniques.

 The drawback of the Agones Fleet Autoscaler is that it is only available as part